Florida Automobile Accidents: Who is Liable for Personal Injuries?

 Who is Liable for Personal Injuries in a Florida Car Crash?

-The at-fault driver is legally responsible for the damages of the injury victim.
+In Florida, the at-fault driver is legally responsible for the damages of the injury victim.

-In addition to the at -fault driver, the owner of the vehicle could be liable to the injury victim.
+In addition to the at-fault driver, the owner of the vehicle could be liable to the injury victim.
 This is in states that adopt the concept of the Dangerous Instrumentality Law.

 Under Florida law, the operation of an automobile is the use of a dangerous instrumentality.

-Therefore, under the laws of the State of Florida, both the driver and the owner of the vehicle (even if the owner the vehicle was not present at the time of the automobile accident) are liable for the personal injuries and related damages.
+Therefore, under the laws of the State of Florida, both the driver and the owner of the vehicle (even if the owner of the vehicle was not present at the time of the automobile accident) are liable for personal injuries and related damages.

 Insurance Companies and Liability

 In addition to the owner and the driver of the vehicle, an insurance company may be responsible for payment of the damages related to an automobile accident.

 The automobile insurance company of the at-fault driver/at-fault owner cannot typically be sued directly.